AmardeepShergill/Boolean-Capstone/README.md

 # Boolean-Capstone
-A project using SQL and Tableau to analyse a given data set
+A project using SQL and Tableau to analyse a given data set as the final project from the bootcamp

 Executive Summary
 Welcome to a comprehensive analysis of sales performance, customer demographics, product